Hrx4/Alemeno/README.md

 ## How to run the code
-run the command - "npm run dev" in your terminal
+run the command - "npm install" and then "npm run dev" in your terminal

 # React + TypeScript + Vite